T-U-R-A/tura-coding-book/Chapter1and2.typ

 *Explanation* :

-We store all people in a list, for efficient deletions while moving forward.
+We store all people in a linked list, for efficient deletions while moving forward.
 An iterator walks through the list, skipping one person each time.
 When the iterator reaches the end, it wraps back to the beginning.
 Each erased element is printed in order.

 \
 *Code :*